flopezjr/5-blue-json-mraz/README.md

 * Tableau:  https://public.tableau.com/profile/michelle.nguyen4439#!/vizhome/Project1-FINAL/Sheet4?publish=yes

-* We started out with 2 separate CSV files that seperated financial data by Democratic and Republicans then we ended up merging into one.
+* We started out with 2 separate CSV files that separated financial data by Democratic and Republicans then we ended up merging into one.

 ## Data Munging

-{Reids info here}
+We pulled a list of all 2020 senate candidates, which included candidate information such as state, party affiliation, and incumbency status.
+We also pulled a list of totals raised by every candidate that was broken down by state.
+After joining these lists on candidate ID, we totaled all of the candidate’s out-of-state donations and created columns for their in-state and out-of-state fundraising totals.

 ## Definitions